Supermarine Attacker: Pakistan

-During the early 1950s, Royal Pakistan Air Force (RPAF) (later Pakistan Air Force (PAF)) sought to acquire its first-ever jet-powered aircraft.
+During the early 1950s, the Royal Pakistan Air Force (RPAF) sought to acquire its first-ever jet-powered aircraft.
 A combination of a lack of funds and political pressure that was exerted by British suppliers persuaded the service to acquire a variant of the Attacker known as the Type 538, which was essentially a "de-navalised" variant of the aircraft used by the FAA.

 Pakistan received its first Attackers in 1951, with deliveries eventually reaching 36 units.
 Only a single squadron was ever equipped with these aircraft, an interceptor unit, the No. 11 Squadron, with the Attackers also equipping the PAF's first aerial display team, the "Paybills".
-The No. 11 squadron's Attackers remained operational for seven years with the last examples withdrawn from service in 1956 when they were replaced with the North American F-86F Sabres.
-The Attackers officially remained in Pakistani service until 1958, although some sources claim the Attackers were used by PAF until as late as 1964.
+No. 11 Squadron's Attackers remained operational for seven years with the last examples withdrawn from service in 1956 when they were replaced with the North American F-86F Sabres.
+Officially, the Attacker remained in Pakistani service until 1958, although some sources claim the aircraft were still being used as late as 1964.